Back to Archive

 Steal This Idea

-What truth about your product or industry can you acknowledge publicly — and use as a brand differentiator?
-The willingness to say the uncomfortable thing your competitors won't say is itself a brand position.
-Honesty about your flaws builds more trust than perfection-claims.
+What uncomfortable truth about your product or industry can you name publicly — and turn into a differentiator?
+The willingness to say the thing your entire category avoids is itself a brand position.
+But it must be true, and you must give people something real to do with that truth.
+Honesty without an action step is just confession.
+Honesty with a constructive path is leadership.

 Campaign Details